 Water, plumbing and bathroom fittings Repair category: 2 Notes: The plumbing and fittings appeared in serviceable condition but was not tested.
 The bathroom fittings are original and consideration may be given to upgrading/replacement.
 Concealed areas around baths and shower trays cannot be inspected however water spillage over a period of time can result in unexpected defects to hidden parts of the building fabric.
-High moisture meter readings were obtained in the wall linings and flooring adjacent to the bath/shower screen.
-Investigate and carry out any necessary repairs.

-Heating and hot wat er
+Heating and hot water

 Repair category: 2

 Notes: The electric heating and hot water system are of older style and type and consideration may be given to there replacement.